-Israel and Iran's escalating shadow war at sea
+How Israel and Iran's shadow war is playing out at sea

 The latest developments come as the US and Iran's return to the Joint Comprehensive Plan of Action (JCPOA) becomes increasingly conceivable.